Unitary authorities of England: 1990s reform

 A review in the 1990s was initiated to select non-metropolitan areas where new unitary authorities could be created.
 The resulting structural changes were implemented between 1995 and 1998.
-Bristol, Herefordshire, the Isle of Wight and Rutland were established as counties of a single district; the district councils of Berkshire became unitary; the counties of Avon, Humberside and Cleveland were broken up to create several unitary authorities; and a number of districts were split off from their associated counties.
+Bristol, Herefordshire, the Isle of Wight and Rutland were established as counties of a single district; the county administration of Berkshire was dissolved, though the county legally preserved to retain for its territory its royal designation, and each of its district councils became unitary; the counties of Avon, Humberside and Cleveland were broken up to create several unitary authorities; and a number of districts were split off from their associated counties.
 The changes caused the ceremonial counties to be defined separately, as they had been before 1974.
 The review caused 46 unitary authorities to be created.

 2009 changes

 A further review was initiated in 2007 and was enacted in 2009.
-The review established Cornwall and Northumberland as counties of a single district; established unitary authorities in County Durham, Shropshire and Wiltshire covering the part of the county that was not already split off in the 1990s review; and divided the remainder of Bedfordshire and Cheshire into two unitary authorities.
+The review established Cornwall and Northumberland as counties of a single district; established unitary authorities in County Durham, Shropshire and Wiltshire covering the part of the county that was not already split off in the 1990s review; and divided the remainder of Bedfordshire and Cheshire into two unitary authority areas.
 The review caused nine unitary authorities to be created.

-Further reform

-In 2016, Oxfordshire County Council put forward a 'One Oxfordshire' proposal which would see Oxford City Council and the four other district councils in Oxfordshire abolished and replaced with a single unitary county council for Oxfordshire.
-In 2017, Oxford City Council voiced their opposition to the proposal.
-A decision on whether the proposal will go ahead was to have been announced in March 2017.